 The City of Falls Church operates under the Council-Manager form of government as provided by the City Charter and adopted by the Virginia General Assembly in 1950.
 Political authority is vested in the seven-member City Council, which enacts ordinances and resolutions, approves City budgets, sets tax rates, and establishes policy.
 In formulating decisions and policy, the Council Members act as a group.
 The City Manager is appointed by the Council as full-time administrator of the City government.

 Current Falls Church City Council.
 Seated, left to right: David Snyder, Mayor David Tarter, Vice Mayor Marybeth Connelly.
 Standing, left to right: Letty Hardi, Dan Sze, Phil Duncan, Karen Oliver.

 Learn More and Let Your Voice Be Heard

 There are a number of ways to stay informed on City Council actions and to contact City Council.
 Find out more.

-The 7 Council Members are elected at-large for 4 year terms and are not affiliated with any national political party.
-Elections of City Council Members are held in November of odd-numbered years for 3 or 4 members.
-With the seating of a new Council, the Council members elect the Mayor and Vice Mayor for a 2 year term.
+The seven Council Members are elected at-large for four-year terms and are not affiliated with any national political party.
+Elections of City Council Members are held in November of odd-numbered years for staggered terns.
+With the seating of a new Council, the Council members elect the Mayor and Vice Mayor for a two-year term.

-Council Members are career professionals holding down full-time jobs during the day.
-In addition to attending a minimum of 22 Council meetings and 22 work sessions each year, they attend meetings of local boards and commissions and regional organizations.
-Several Council Members also serve on committees of state and regional organizations and participate in the Virginia Municipal League.
+Council Members are often career professionals holding down full-time jobs.
+In addition to attending 22 Council meetings and 22 work sessions each year, they attend meetings of local boards and commissions and regional organizations.
+Members also serve on committees of state and regional organizations and participate in the Virginia Municipal League.